LiaPlayground/LiaScript_Tutorial_Kigali/B-OER_Motivation.md

 {{3-5}}
 ********************************************************************************

-- __Lösungsansatz 2__: Ich nutze Materialien anderer Lehrender
+- __Solution strategy 2__: I use materials from other teachers.

-    + Die optimale Abstimmung auf meine eigenen didaktischen Ziele fehlt.
+    + The optimal alignment with my own didactic goals is missing.

 ********************************************************************************

 {{4-5}}
 ********************************************************************************

-> Offenbar sind hybride Ansätze - Nutzung und Adaption - erforderlich!
-Kann man diese Anforderungen weiter konkretisieren?
+> Obviously, hybrid approaches - use and adaptation - are required!
+Can these requirements be further specified?

 ********************************************************************************

-## OER als genereller Lösungsansatz?
+## OER as a game changer?

 >  **Open Courseware / Open Educational Resources** ... teaching, learning and
 > research materials in any medium, digital or otherwise,that reside in the